ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-output.md

 # Output Nodes

-Every [animation graph (TODO)](animation-graph-overview.md) must have at least one output node.
+Every [animation graph](animation-graph-overview.md) must have at least one output node.
 All nodes that shall affect the result must ultimately be connected to an output node.

 The *pose result* nodes do not define the final result, though.
 Rather the final result is a mix of all poses that reach a *pose result* node.
 This makes it easier to set up many different animations and also split work up into several animation graphs.